tiavina-mika/mui-password-checklist/README.md

   />
 ```

-See [`example/App.tsx`](https://github.com/tiavina-mika/mui-password-checklist/tree/main/example) for a more example of using `PasswordChecklist`.
+See [`here`](https://github.com/tiavina-mika/mui-password-checklist/tree/main/example) for more examples that use `PasswordChecklist`.

 ## Props